d630/taskwarrior-um/doc/INFO.md

 #### Metadata Items (Fields)

 In Taskwarrior, every task needs to have a description.
-In doing so, it is irrelevant, if a description conforms with an another description of a different task.
-To identify a task, there are the `UUID` field as permanent key and the [id](http://taskwarrior.org/docs/ids.html) field as temporary assignment (line counted relative to the entries).
+It is irrelevant for Taskwarrior, if a description conforms with an another description of a different task.
+In order to identify a task, there are the `UUID` field as permanent key and the [id](http://taskwarrior.org/docs/ids.html) field as temporary assignment (line counted relative to the entries).

 The first difference in using Taskwarrior as bookmark manager is that there is -- of course -- no tasking and nothing, what should be completed.
-In taskwarrior-um all records have the status `pending` or `deleted`, and we do not need all the subcommands and built-in-attributes (for example [urgency](http://taskwarrior.org/docs/urgency.html)), which imply the differentiation between `pending`, `completed` etc.
+In taskwarrior-um all records have the status `pending` or `deleted`; we do not need subcommands and built-in-attributes, which imply the differentiation between `pending`, `completed` etc. (for example [urgency](http://taskwarrior.org/docs/urgency.html)).
 The second ascpect is that we ignore the description attribute; a bookmark should be free to have a description.
-Unfortunately, we can not rename the label of this attribute, because it is built-in.
+Unfortunately, we cannot rename the label of this attribute, because it is built-in.
 For this reason, every record gets a `description` with the value `uri` as place holder.

-The built-in attributes and metadata, that we consider, are `project` and `depends`.
+The considered built-in attributes and metadata are `project` and `depends`.
 Furthermore, we will use `tags`, which are arbitrary words in Taskwarrior.
-The following UDAs are defined and used:
+The following UDAs are defined and used by taskwarrior-um:

 ```
 Name     Type   Label    Allowed Values Default Usage Count